Degfy/safetensors-to-Diffusers/README.md

 This repo is for converting a CompVis checkpoint in safetensor format into files for [Diffusers](https://huggingface.co/docs/diffusers/index), edited from [diffuser space](https://huggingface.co/spaces/diffusers/convert-sd-ckpt)

 ## News
-Mar 4th, 2023; supports ControlNet implemented by diffusers; The script can seperate ControlNet parameters from the checkpoint if your checkpoint contains a ControlNet, such as [these checkpoints](https://huggingface.co/lllyasviel/ControlNet/tree/main/models).
-Just set ``with_control_net=True``
+**Mar 4th, 2023**: supports ControlNet implemented by diffusers; The script can seperate ControlNet parameters from the checkpoint if your checkpoint contains a ControlNet, such as [these checkpoints](https://huggingface.co/lllyasviel/ControlNet/tree/main/models).
+Just set ``with_control_net=True``.

 ## Install
 ```shell